 This leads me to my next point, namely “the agile mindset (man)”.
 In most software projects, especially those in consumer field, what matters is the cadence of development.
 And the hardest part of that momentum is always overcoming the inertia of doing nothing.
 Ironically, most of the time, this inactivity manifests itself as planning.
 We need plans, for ourselves, surely, but we also need the antidote.

 The number questions with a project like that is essentially infinite.
-Some things security and privacy are non-negotiable, but the tail end of requirements have no end in sight.
+Some aspects such as security and privacy are non-negotiable, but the tail end of requirements have no end in sight.
 What is the monitoring story?
 What about error handling?
 How do we handle rollbacks, exceptions?
 Typing?
 Code generation?
 Compression, and performance?
 Where do you even start?

 This is the point where agile mindset comes in handy.
 The idea behind agile is not that documentation is not useful (it is definitely useful, which I’ve learned the hard way) but it comes after the working software.
 The trick lies in being able to identify what really matters and what that initial state of working software looks like.
 In my experience, it’s always better to err on the side of simpler.
 Anything more than just a bit, sometimes literally, needs justification that’s simply not worth it.